 Intercepted rocket lands on main road in Nes Tziyina, central Israel/HATZOLAH ISRAEL

+The Hamas military wing has claimed responsibility for the missile fire at Tel Aviv, reports indicate.
 The IDF struck 160 terror targets across Gaza overnight between Tuesday and Wednesday, and 440 targets since the beginning of the operation this week against Hamas in Gaza to stop rocket fire on